ipfs/ipfs-docs/.github/PULL_REQUEST_TEMPLATE/open_a_pull_request.md

 The IPFS docs team recently added a GitHub action that checks all pull requests for broken links.

-The action runs on both initial PR creation and every commit to that PR.
+The action runs on both initial PR creation and every commit to that repo.

 Because the [markdown-link-check](https://github.com/ipfs/ipfs-docs/actions/workflows/action.yml) is currently in beta, and may incorrectly identify some links as broken, **it is not required to be passing before merging at this time**.